22-10-2025

 - Interface design: when creating controlled chromatic variations.

-It should be emphasized that HSB and HSL are not independent models, but alternative representations of RGB, used mainly to facilitate creative work rather than to standardize industrial production.
+It should be emphasised that HSB and HSL are not independent models, but alternative representations of RGB, used mainly to facilitate creative work rather than to standardise industrial production.

 NCS: the system based on visual perception

 The Natural Colour System, developed in Sweden based on the studies of physiologist Ewald Hering, is distinguished by its unique approach based exclusively on human visual perception.
-Rather than starting from physical or technological principles, NCS describes how the human eye perceives and organizes colors.
+Rather than starting from physical or technological principles, NCS describes how the human eye perceives and organises colours.

-The system is based on six elementary colors: white, black, yellow, red, blue and green.
-Each color is described through its similarity to these pure elements, using notation that expresses the percentage of black (nuance), chromaticity and hue.
-For example, the code NCS S 2050-Y70R indicates a color with 20% black, 50% chromaticity and a hue composed of 70% red and 30% yellow.
+The system is based on six elementary colours: white, black, yellow, red, blue and green.
+Each colour is described through its similarity to these pure elements, using notation that expresses the percentage of black (nuance), chromaticity and hue.
+For example, the code NCS S 2050-Y70R indicates a colour with 20% black, 50% chromaticity and a hue composed of 70% red and 30% yellow.

 NCS finds particular application in these sectors: